Plants with spiky leaves have long been seen to be an ideal natural razor wire for ensuring security by protecting estates from raiding invaders

 In the United Kingdom, popular houseplants are prickly pear cacti (Opuntia).

-They have a peculiar appearance, with split plain and round stems covered with spikes on both ends.
+They are peculiar, with split plain and round stems covered with spikes on both ends.

-Bunny ears get their title from the fact that the stems commonly grow in couples and mimic rabbit ears.
+Bunny ears get their title because the stems commonly grow in couples and mimic rabbit ears.

 Flowers bloom along the stem crest throughout the summertime.

 Opuntia has around 200 different species.
-Opuntia microdasys commonly referred to as the polka dot cactus, is by far the most abundant type,
+Opuntia microdasys, commonly called the polka dot cactus, is the most abundant type,

 with groups of bristle-like spikes (called glocids).
 In the summertime, it blooms with lovely yellow blooms.